A complete guide to the Freshdesk supervisor role and rules

 Expert Verified

-Getting these two concepts straight is the key to managing your team's performance and scaling your support without losing your mind.
+Getting these two concepts straight is the key to managing your team's performance and scaling your support efficiently.

 In this guide, we'll break down both the Freshdesk supervisor role and the Supervisor rules.
-We'll cover what they can do, where they fall short, and how you can layer in modern AI to make them so much more powerful.
+We'll cover what they can do, how to get the most out of them, and how you can layer in modern AI to make them so much more powerful.

 What is a Freshdesk supervisor?